 We have a Streaming layer at Cirrus that is built upon Nimble Streamer’s API and TouchDesigner.
 This combo allows us to handle literally hundreds if not thousands of simultaneous 1080P videos feeds.
 The system we put together was originally conceived and built for eSports and a popular Battle Royal Videogame that has 150 simultaneous players.
 The Spec was to produce a live broadcast, hi quality video production with 150+ simultaneous 1080P@60 live video feeds - and we were up for the challenge.

 With a little help from Malcom Bechard at Derivative we were able to meet the spec.
-Using a combination of CPU and GPU hardware decoding in TouchDesigner we were able to decode 30 1080P at 60 streams per server.
+Using a combination of CPU and GPU hardware decoding in TouchDesigner we were able to decode 30 1080P at 60fps.
 We built out the video switching matrix and integrated the show graphics package all in TouchDesigner.
 To round off what was needed for the production we used a combination of Blackmagic Decklink PCI cards and NDI to interconnect all the video/audio feeds depending on the final destination.

 Intel I9 10940x Processors 20 Core (40 thread)